Luolingwei/Luolingwei.github.io/_pages/cv.md

 * 2019.03 - 2019.08 : Software Engineer Intern, IQIYI, Inc (Baidu), Beijing, China
   * Relying on Druid and Elasticsearch, developed multidimensional indicators to monitor the quality of our recommendations, output reports and send emails automatically based on Linux every day.
   * Conducted statistics and visualization of indicators on Jupyter, output weekly reports using Pandas and Matplotlib.
-  * Participated in prototype verification of recommendation algorithms, including Collaborative Filtering (CF), Gradient Boosting Decision Tree (GBDT), Factorization Machine (FM).
+  * Participated in prototype verification of recommendation algorithms using Java, including Collaborative Filtering (CF), Gradient Boosting Decision Tree (GBDT), Factorization Machine (FM).
 * 2018.11 - 2019.03 : Data Engineer Intern, DiDi Chuxing, Co.
 Ltd, Beijing, China
   * Conducted data analysis using SQL, optimized and improved many SQL programs with more than 1000 rows.
   * Participated in database maintenance using Hive, assisted in establishing monitoring system for database.